IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ```

 ## Artifact Classes
-Examples of different artifact classes found in the SARDANA-097 image:
+Examples of different types of artifacts in the SARDANA-097 image:

 ![](images/artifacts.png)

 ## Classifier Output
-The output of each classifier should consist of a CSV file consisting of cell IDs and probability scores for each of 6 classes (1=artifact-free, 2=fluorescence aberration, 3=slide debris, 4=coverslip air bubble, 5=uneven immunolabeling, 6=image blur):
+Classifier output should consist of a CSV file containing probability scores for each of 6 classes of cells: 1=artifact-free, 2=fluorescence aberration, 3=slide debris, 4=coverslip air bubble, 5=uneven immunolabeling, 6=image blur and be formatted as follows:

 ```
 CellID,1,2,3,4,5,6